John Darling (comic strip): Darling's murder later solved in Funky Winkerbean

-While Darling himself was rarely mentioned in Funky Winkerbean in the years immediately following his 1990 demise, Darling's daughter Jessica appeared as a regular in the Funky Winkerbean strip until 2007, when the feature was reformatted by moving the continuing story up several years.
+While Darling himself was rarely mentioned in Funky Winkerbean in the years immediately following his 1990 demise, Darling's daughter Jessica appeared as a regular in the Funky Winkerbean strip until 2007, when the feature was retconned by moving the continuing story up several years.
 The book about Darling's murder was referenced again during a 2010 strip, and Jessica reappeared in 2011.
 By 2013, John was mentioned quite often, as a continuing Funky Winkerbean plotline had Jessica actively searching for information about the father she lost at a very young age.
-Phil the Forecaster also made very, very occasional appearances in Funky Winkerbean, reappearing most recently in 2021 as he retired from his weather forecasting job at Channel One after over 40 years.
-Several minor characters in Funky Winkerbeans other spin-off strip Crankshaft have also worked at Channel One.
+Phil the Forecaster also made very, very occasional appearances in Funky Winkerbean, reappearing most recently in 2017 as he retired from his weather forecasting job at Channel One after over 40 years.
+Funky Winkerbean ended in 2022, but several minor characters in Funky Winkerbeans other spin-off strip Crankshaft have also worked at Channel One, and there are still very occasional tangential and oblique John Darling references in Crankshaft, which is still a current strip.